Advancing Tools for Simulation-Based Inference: Learning the likelihood

 Each training event includes the parton-level momenta $z_{p,i}$, the reco-level observables $x_i$, and the theory parameters $\theta_i$.
 In addition, we attach the parton-level likelihood ratio as a label.
 As we will see in Sec.~\ref{sec:derivative_learning}, one can regress on a range of possible targets using this MSE, all relying on the knowledge of the parton-level likelihood ratio.

 The exact form of the loss is important.
 For example, if taking a different exponent or computing the mean-squared-error w.r.t.\ $\log r(z_p|\theta,\theta_0)$, $r_\varphi(x)$ will in general not converge to $r(x|\theta,\theta_0)$.
 Linear operations, like scaling the targets to have mean of zero and a standard deviation of one, will not affect the convergence, since multiplication and addition commute with the integral.
+This can be seen by focusing on Eq.~\eqref{eq:lr_trick}: we can see that $f(z_p|\theta)$ needs to appear linearly in the integral in order for the cancellation between numerator and denominator $p(z|\theta)$ to happen (see Eq.~\eqref{eq:f_choice}).

 The most straightforward way to learn the $\theta$-dependence of $r$ is to sample the training data from various $\theta$-hypotheses and to condition the neural network on $\theta$.
 Since directly sampling from a large set of theory hypotheses is not feasible in practice, the samples must be generated using morphing techniques, as discussed below.
 Alternatively, the theory parameter dependence can be directly imprinted by splitting the likelihood ratio into several functions approximated by separate neural networks.